 Although a general contractor doesn't need certification, one might pursue a credential in order to specialize or qualify for certain jobs.
 A general contractor, for example, may wish to become certified in asbestos removal if he or she plans on working in restoration.
 Considering certification in a sub-discipline may make the chances for landing a contract better.
 Those who do wish to become certified may take tests regarding cost management, professionalism and administration.
 The Certified Contractor Manager designation is available through the CMAA Foundation.

 Employment Outlook and Salary Information

 Employment in construction depends on a variety of factors, including new home construction and renovations.
-The U.S. Bureau of Labor Statistics projected that employment growth would be 17% between 2008 and 2018 (www.bls.gov).
-General contractors with 1-4 years experience earned $49,927 in 2011, according to Payscale.com.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment growth for construction managers would be 17% between 2010 and 2020 (www.bls.gov).
+General contractors with 1-4 years experience earned a median salary of $50,462 in 2013, according to Payscale.com.
 General contractors with 20 years or more of experience earned a median of $75,382 per year.

 Related to Becoming a General Contractor